datawookie/trundlerpy/README.md

 tr.retailer_products(5)
 ```

-Products can be filtered by name and brand or SKU.
+Products can be filtered by name, brand or SKU.

 ```python
 tr.retailer_products(5, product = "coffee", brand = "nespresso")